Public Transit Division

 Transportation Development Act

 The City began financing the bus service in January, 1989 with the 1/4 cent sales tax authorized by the Transportation Development Act (TDA).
-Article 8c: TDA funds are used for the public transit programs except when other funding sources such as grants are available.
+Article 8c: TDA funds are used for the public transit programs along with developer fees except when other funding sources such as grants are available.
 General fund revenue has not traditionally been used for public transit in significant amounts.